So, the question ‘why are my legs so fat but I’m skinny’ pops up every now and then, I’ve decided to take out time to answer it today.

 - Light and transparent leg skin on the legs

 - Reduced elasticity in the legs

 - Cankles, disproportionate legs (relative to the body) especially knees and ankles,

 - Body deficiency of magnesium, iron, vitamin B12, and D

 What Is The Treatment Or Management Of This Condition?

 Unfortunately, lipoedema doesn’t have a cure yet.
 However, below are a few things you can do to manage the disease and live your life to the fullest.

-There are also supplements like Garcinia Extract that help manage the rate at which this disease spreads throughout the body.
+- There are also supplements like PhenQ that help manage the rate at which this disease spreads throughout the body.

 If you have legs that are fat and disproportionate to your skinny body, chances are that you have lipoedema.